raoulaime/blog/content/home.md

 ---
-title: "Welcome to My Site"
+title: Welcome to My Site
 date: 2024-12-01
-draft: false
+draft: true
-description: "Explore insights, projects, and more."
+description: Explore insights, projects, and more.
-type: "homepage"
+type: homepage
 ---
 ---
 Hi there! 👋 I'm thrilled to have you here.
 This site is a space where I share my work, ideas, and passions.
 Whether you're interested in tech, automation, or personal growth, there's something here for you.